-You do need a long-term student visa (visa D), as you will see from the SFOM table.
+You do need a long-term student visa (visa D), as you will see from the SEM table.
 This also applies if the table says your nationality does not require a visa for stays of up to 90 days but does require one for stays longer than 90 days.
-The USA and Canada, for example, fall in this category.
+The USA and Canada, for example, fall under this category.
 All visa applicants must collect their visa from a Swiss representation overseas.
 You will not be able to obtain your residence permit, once in Geneva, without first having obtained your visa overseas.
-Now read here on how to apply.